storageos/deploy/k8s/examples/jenkins/README.md

 Connect to the Jenkins UI through the Jenkins service.
 You can do this by port-foward'ing the Jenkins Kubernetes service to your localhost and accessing the UI via your browser.
+To login to the Jenkins UI use the credentials specified in `07-config.yaml`.

 ```bash
 $ kubectl port-forward svc/jenkins 8080:8080